-The Best Countertop Multi-Cooker for Most People: Instant Pot Duo60
+The Best Countertop Multi-Cooker for Most People: Instant Pot Pro

 The Countertop Multi-Cooker for Control Freaks: Breville Fast Slow Pro

 Breville's Fast Slow Pro gives users unrivaled levels of control, allowing you to select the exact pressure level you want in 0.5 psi increments.
-It also automates the depressurization step, offering the ability to decide whether to do a rapid release in one big blast, a series of short blasts, or depressurize naturally; after you choose, it takes care of the rest.
+It also automates the depressurization step; after you choose, it takes care of the rest.

 The Best Stovetop Cooker: Kuhn Rikon Duromatic Pressure Cooker

-The Rolls Royce of stovetop pressure cookers, Kuhn Rikon's models are built to last, with all-metal valve parts and quality gaskets that keep the pressure in, requiring less energy input to keep the cooker at high pressure.
+The Rolls Royce of stovetop pressure cookers, Kuhn Rikon's models are built to last, with all-metal valve parts and quality gaskets.
 The Duromatic line comes in a range of shapes and sizes.
-This 6.3-quart option is a good choice for most homes, though if you can afford it, we're also huge fans of its 8.5-quart, 11-inch-wide model for stews and braises.
+This 6.3-quart option is a good choice for most homes, though we're also huge fans of its 8.5-quart, 11-inch-wide model for stews and braises.

 The Best-Buy Stovetop Cooker: Presto 8-Quart Pressure Cooker

 An affordable tank, the Presto can take a licking and keep on pressure-cooking.
 It's not quite as efficient as the Kuhn Rikon, but for the price, it's a great entry point into the world of pressure cookers.

 Pros and Cons: Stovetop Versus Countertop Pressure Cookers